Free shipping on orders $49+

 Written by: Abby Theuring, The Badass Breastfeeder

 So you’re nursing a toddler, huh?
 Breastfeeding a toddler or small child is nothing like breastfeeding a newborn.
-We can be a whole host of new obstacles to overcome when breastfeeding a toddler.
+There can be a whole host of new obstacles to overcome when breastfeeding a toddler.
 I have found breastfeeding to be a great parenting tool.
 There are many lessons to be learned from the bosom for both mom and tot.
 Let’s talk about some of the new things you might be experiencing.

 NERVES ABOUT NURSING IN PUBLIC (NIP)

 I was a little cautious about breastfeeding in public when I became a mom.
 I thought people might stare at my boobs or tell me I had to do that in the bathroom.
 After a few months we found our groove and we NIPed everywhere.
-Then my nursling turned 3, then 4, then 5 years old.
+Then my nursling turned three, then four, then five years old.
 I felt my caution return.
 Would someone say something to me?
 Would I get harassed with my son right there to hear it?
 No one has ever said anything negative to me while nursing in public, but it happens to many women.
 Would it happen to me?

-These are normal things to be concerned about in a culture where it isn’t the norm to see toddlers and small children breastfeeding.
-Sometimes I fake it ‘til I make it.
-I put my chin up in the air, smile big and make eye contact with everyone who looks my way.
-Like that time on the crowded city bus.
-I figure the more I look OK with what I’m doing the more OK everyone else will be.
 Other days I decide to find a more private location or I simply tell my son he’ll have to wait until we get home, since he is older now he actually can wait.
 There is no shame in doing what makes you feel comfortable in any situation.
 One day I was waiting for my car at the dealership.
 The waiting room was me and about 15 men.
 My son wanted to nurse.
 I just couldn’t do it.
 I felt really uncomfortable.
 I distracted him and he was fine.
 Do what you need to do to get through your day.

 A CHANGING LATCH

 They are growing up and their mouths are growing too.
 This means that their latch will change.
 I found this uncomfortable.
-My oldest son started to struggle with his latch around 3 years old.
-His teeth started scraping my nipple, he started to add this slight pulling motion of his head when he was latched on and he couldn’t maintain the same level of suction as when we was younger.
+My oldest son started to struggle with his latch around three years old.
+His teeth started scraping my nipple, he started to add this slight pulling motion of his head when he was latched on and he couldn’t maintain the same level of suction as when he was younger.
 It drove me up a wall and made breastfeeding unpleasant.

-He was 3 years old so he understood when I told him it hurt.
+He was three years old so he understood when I told him it hurt.
 He didn’t know how to stop, but we worked together.
 I helped him to make sure he was getting my entire areola into his mouth.
 When he started to pull I would point it out and ask him to stop.
 I tried having him sit differently on my lap to minimize scrapes developing on one part of my nipple.
 I used a lot of nipple cream to help with smooth suction and suckle.
 His latch is still a bit awkward because he continues to grow, but it’s not painful anymore.

 "GYMNURSTICS"